Evanlab02/HomePortalNew/docs/docs/index.md

 You can also view the documentation [here](https://evanlab-gme8r.ondigitalocean.app/).

+## Disclaimer

+**Home portal is a hobby project, and is only maintained by myself.
+Therefore it is highly recommended that you do not use this within a production environment.
+If you decide to use this in a production environment, please do so at your own risk.
+While I strive to keep this project up to date and secure, I can not guarantee that.**

 ## Getting started

 To get started with home portal, you will need to have the following installed on your machine: